Len Blavatnik: Early life and education

-His family emigrated from the Soviet Union to the United States of America in 1978, and he received a master's degree in computer science from Columbia University's School of Engineering and Applied Science in 1981 and an MBA from Harvard Business School in 1989.
+Blavatnik's family emigrated from the Soviet Union to the United States of America in 1978 and, in 1981, he received a master's degree in computer science from the School of Engineering and Applied Science at Columbia University, and an MBA from Harvard Business School in 1989.

 Career

-Access Industries Holdings

-In 1986, Blavatnik founded the holding company, Access Industries Holdings, of which he is chairman and president.
+In 1986, Blavatnik founded the holding company, Access Industries.
 The New York-based business controls 21% of LyondellBasell, the world's largest producer of polypropylene.
-Through Access Industries Holdings Blavatnik owns most of Warner Music Group and has stakes in several publicly traded assets.
+Through Access Industries, Blavatnik owns most of Warner Music Group, and conducts most of his business operations.

-Natural Resources Sector

-After the collapse of the Soviet Union, Blavatnik bought up former state assets in Russia that were privatized by the government.
-Blavatnik began his business career by accumulating shares in aluminum smelters in the period of privatisation that followed the collapse of the Soviet Union.
-He did this via his holding company, Access Industries.
-He has been described as a victor in Russia's "aluminum wars".
-Blavatnik made his wealth through the acquisition of these commodities.